nbhanshali/blackjack/README.md

 # Blackjack
-Simulating a game of blackjack between two players and a dealer
+This project simulates a game of blackjack between two players and a dealer.